BERNINA EXPRESS

 Bernina Express on the Rhaetian Railway line between Chur and Tirano

-is one of the most world's majestic railway routes, as well as a technical
+is one of the world's most majestic railway routes, as well as a technical

 achievement of highest-altitude trans-Alpine line in Europe.
 The Swiss